lskillen/cookiecutter-py-aoc/{{cookiecutter.project_name}}/README.md

 - Description: "{{cookiecutter.project_description}}"
 - Visibility: Up to you. :)

-Leave the rest (we'll initialize next).
+Leave the rest, as we'll initialize these automatically next.

 Next, you can _either_ execute the following in the root directory: